hackclub/Arcade-Game-Jam/readme.md

 # How to submit to the jam!
-The following instructions will show you how to submit your game in the proper format
+The following instructions will show you how to submit your game in the proper format.

+#### Please read the entirety of the instructions carefully so you submit in the correct format!

 ## Setup your submission:
 1. **Create a folder named {Game name}-{Your name} _(Replace the brackets with your info)_**